Azithromycin: 7 things you should know

 - Azithromycin may be used to treat infections caused by susceptible bacteria.

 - Azithromycin works by binding to the 23S rRNA of the 50S ribosomal subunit of susceptible bacteria such as Mycobacterium avium, M. intracellulare, and Chlamydia trachomatis.
 This inhibits bacterial protein synthesis and kills bacteria.

 - Azithromycin belongs to the class of medicines known as macrolide antibiotics.

-- Used to treat infections due to bacteria occurring on the skin, in the lungs, in the ears, and some infections that have been sexually transmitted.
+- Used to treat mild-to-moderate infections caused by susceptible bacteria occurring on the skin, in the lungs, in the ears, and some infections that have been sexually transmitted.

 - Used specifically for the treatment and prevention of mycobacterium avium complex (a type of respiratory infection) in people with advanced HIV.
 May be used in addition to other antibiotics.